HoldenTingson/toko_laravel/README.md

 ### Config File

+Rename or copy .env.example file to .env

-Run `php artisan key:generate` to generate app key.
+1. Run `php artisan key:generate` to generate app key.
 1. Set your database credentials in `.env` file
 1. Set your `APP_URL` in `.env` file.